karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 ![vs-gcdump-top-objects](/img/vs-gcdump-top-objects.png)

-Having strings and objects in the top spots is nothing unusual, because any app contains hundreds or even thousands of strings and objects.
+Having strings and objects in the top spots is nothing unusual, any app contains hundreds or even thousands of strings and objects.

 The object of type Node<Guid, Object> is far more interesting.
-First of all let's take a look at which types are referenced by this Node<Guid, Object>
+First of all let's take a look at which types are referenced by this ``Node<Guid, Object>``

 ![vs-gcdump-references](/img/vs-gcdump-references.png)

-More than 3800 new strings were created between the 2 dumps and those strings have a reference to the Node<Guid,Object>
+More than 3800 new strings with a reference to the ``Node<Guid,Object>`` object were created in the interval of time between the 2 dumps.
-Also the size of those new string is almost 400Mb, which matches quite a bit with the total size of the GC Heap.
+Also the size of those new strings is almost 400Mb, which matches quite a bit with the total size of the GC Heap.

 Now if we take a look at the GCRoots for this object.

 ![vs-gcdump-path-root](/img/vs-gcdump-path-root.png)

 The GC root can be found on the "``Profiling.Api.Service.MemoryLeak.MemoryLeakService``", which is one of the namespaces of the demo app.
-It seems that this service has a reference to a ``ConcurrentDictionary<Guid, Object>`` and with any new request the dictionary is being populated with more and more items.
+It seems that this service has a reference to a ``ConcurrentDictionary<Guid, Object>`` and with any new request the dictionary is being populated with more and more strings.

-It's pretty clear that the performance issue is the "``Profiling.Api.Service.MemoryLeak.MemoryLeakService``" function, and therefore we can go now and try to fix it.
+It's pretty clear that the performance issue is in the ``ConcurrentDictionary<Guid, Object>`` object found in the "``Profiling.Api.Service.MemoryLeak.MemoryLeakService``" class, and therefore we can now try to fix it.